datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 We strive to make our hands-on workshops prerequisites free -- who has the time to install prerequistes? :-)

-However, a docker login credential, some familiarity with [Visual Studio Code](https://code.visualstudio.com) and [Giptod](https://gitpod.io) (although not strictly necessary) might help.
+However, docker login credentials, some familiarity with [Visual Studio Code](https://code.visualstudio.com) and [Giptod](https://gitpod.io) (although not strictly necessary) might help.

 ## Materials for the Session